unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 In this example, we see that the folded circuit has the first (Hadamard) gate folded.

 .. note::
-    ``mitiq`` folding functions do not modify the input circuit.
+    Mitiq folding functions do not modify the input circuit.

 Because input circuits are not modified, we can reuse this circuit for the next example.
 In the following code, we use the ``fold_gates_from_right`` function on the same input circuit.

 .. doctest:: python